johngeorgewright/hot-press/README.md

 - If you've decided to use HotPress as a basis to your framework/application it can mean your API is more consistent.

+To register a procedure, use the `reg()` function.
+To cal your registered procedure, use the `call()` method.

+If the procedure returns a promise, it will wait for the promise to resolve before passing the resolved data back to the caller.

+The `call()` function always returns a promise.

 ```javascript
 import User from '../lib/user';
 import {reg, call, on} from 'hot-press';